For WHM version 11.28 and later

 icon— The path to the icon that the cPanel interface will display (for example,

-Use the following Perl script to generate the webmail registration file:
+Use the following Perl script, only as an example, to generate the webmail registration file:

 After the system places the file in the

 /var/cpanel/webmail/webmail_mywebmailapp.yaml file, your webmail application will appear in the cPanel user's Webmail interface.

 /var/cpanel/webmail/directory must begin with